-Kerr is holding yet another ticking time-bomb: he saw Sir Anthony Blunt, formerly of MI5, at Kincora during the period 1975- 1977 in the company of two other men.
+Kerr is holding yet another ticking time-bomb: the story of how he was abused by a man he believes was Sir Anthony Blunt, formerly of MI5, while he was in Williamson House.
 Blunt was a member of the Cambridge Spy Ring which betrayed Britain’s secrets to the Soviet Union.

 Blunt was the third and youngest son of the Reverend Stanley Vaughan Blunt (1870–1929) and his wife, Hilda Master (1880–1969).
 He was also a distant relative of the Queen Mother.
 He was born at Holy Trinity vicarage, Bournemouth, Hampshire, on 26 September 1907.
 As a child he lived for a while in Paris, where his father was the British embassy chaplain.
 He was later educated at Marlborough School where he developed a strong interest in art.
 According to one of his biographers, Michael Kitson: “Blunt was part of a group of rebellious young aesthetes”, he was producing precociously fluent defences of modern art, much to the infuriation of the deeply conservative art teacher – an early indication of his academic talent and his instinctive contrariness”.

 Blunt worked for MI5 during WWII and then pursued a career as an art historian.
 He was to become a Knight of the Realm and Keeper of the Queen’s Pictures.
 His world was turned upside down in November 1979 after he was exposed as a Soviet mole.
 Photographs of him were plastered over newspapers in the UK for months on end to remind Kerr of exactly who he was.

 ‘Small boys are cheap today, cheaper than yesterday’